ThijnK/discord-bot-template-ts/README.md

 The pagination for the `/help` command uses a separate paginator for each category of commands, which are defined in the [`src/utils/paginators/help.ts`](./src/utils/paginators/help.ts) file.
 The pagination embed for a selected category is created in the [`src/events/interactionCreate/help.ts`](./src/events/interactionCreate/help.ts) file.

-The help command will show only the commands that are applicable to the user using the command.
-That is, in guilds other than the test guild (see the [Environment variables](#environment-variables) section), it will only show public commands, and in the test guild it will show all commands, including private commands.
-Additionally, if the member is an administrator, `adminOnly` commands as well.

 ### Caching pagination data